makrai/notes/baroni10-distributed-memory-corpus-sem-cl.md

     * distributional representations sensitive to syntax (Erk and Padó 2008)
 * A multi-purpose, distributional semantic resource like DM can allow researchers to focus on the next steps of semantic modeling
   * modulating word meaning in context (Erk & Padó 2008; Mitchell & Lapata 2008)
   * embed the distributional memory in
     QA or textual entailment or even embodied agents and robots
 * DM-style triples in semantic representation models (e.g., semantic networks) and knowledge-exchange formalisms such as RDF
   * integration of corpus-based information with other knowledge sources
-  * dialogue with the computational neuro-cognitive community, where it is common to adopt triple-based representations of knowledge, and to use the same set of tuples to simulate various aspects of cognition
+  * computational neuro-cognitive community: triple-based representations of knowledge; the same set of tuples to simulate various aspects of cognition
     * extended example of this approach, see Rogers and McClelland (2004).
 It would be relatively easy to use a DM model in lieu of their neural network, and use it to simulate the conceptual processes they reproduce
 * once more on the split
   * acquisition phase (corpus-based tuple extraction and weighting), the
     * declarative structure at the core of semantic modeling (the DM), and the
-  * procedural problem-solving components (possibly supervised for each sem t)
+  * procedural problem-solving components, possibly supervised for each sem task
   * in line with what is commonly assumed in cognitive science and formal linguistics, and we hope it will contribute to make corpus-based modeling a core part of the ongoing study of